Brachiaria brizantha

 What's the taxonomical classification of Brachiaria brizantha?

-Brocchiaria brizantha belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
-Following its taxonomic progression, it falls under the order Poales and is a member of the family Poaceae.
-Finally, the plant is identified by its specific genus, Brocchiaria, and its unique species designation, brizantha.
+Brachiaris briantza belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
+Within this group, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
+Its taxonomic progression continues through the order Poales and the family Poaceae.
+Finally, the plant is identified by its specific genus, Brachiaris, and its species name, briantza.

 Taxonomic Rank Classification